Epistemology of Testimony

 Graham 2000c argues, however, that it is possible for testifiers to be generally unreliable, even though they interpret each others’ statements on the assumption that they are incorrect.
 He imagines (at 702ff.) a group of people who are both honest and good at interpreting each others’ utterances, but who because of perceptual failures, or failures in memory, have mostly false beliefs about the world outside their immediate perceptual environment.
 These people could interpret utterances fine, but would still be unreliable testifiers.
 (For a response to a similar argument from Davidson, see Plantinga 1993:80f.)

-Burge 1993 argues that S is a priori entitled to accept T’s statement, because it is, on its face, intelligible and presented as true.
+Tyler Burge in (Burge 1993) argues that S is a priori entitled to accept T’s statement, because it is, on its face, intelligible and presented as true.
 He summarizes his argument (at 472–473):

 We are a priori entitled to accept something that is prima facie intelligible and presented as true.
 For prima facie intelligible propositional contents prima facie presented as true bear an a priori prima facie conceptual relation to a rational source of true presentations-as-true: Intelligible propositional expressions presuppose rational abilities and entitlement; so intelligible presentations-as-true come prima facie backed by a rational source or resource of reason; and both the content of intelligible propositional presentations-as-true and the prima facie rationality of their source indicate a prima facie source of truth.
 Intelligible affirmation is the face of reason; reason is a guide to truth.
 We are a priori prima facie entitled to take intelligible affirmation at face value.